 In today’s workplace, there’s no place like home.
 Whether you call it telecommuting or just working from home, the practice is undeniably on the rise.
 Since 2005, its prevalence has skyrocketed 140 percent, with an estimated 4.3 million teleworkers making up the U.S. workforce today.

 Working from home is on course to becoming less of a perk and more of the new normal.
 Even so, there are several practical and compliance considerations your HR team will need to make.
-Follow the below tips to ensure your policy is more than just a remote success.
+Follow the best practices below to ensure your work from home policy is more than just a remote success.

 1. Set Expectations

 Your team will need to set reasonable and clear expectations on who is allowed to work remotely and under what conditions.
 How many days per week are generally acceptable?
 Do employees need to work with the company for a certain amount of time before earning the privilege?
 Do employees need to formally request work from home days through your HR platform?
 Because all teams operate differently, it may be worth delegating specifics to individual managers.
 In most cases, they’ll thank you—not all departments or roles lend themselves to telecommuting equally.